Sacca-1/PK-QoL/README.md

 * Can be enabled/disabled in the plugin configuration
 * Disabled by default

+### NPC Spell Blocker
+* Removes "Cast" menu entries on NPCs while in dangerous areas (wilderness, PvP worlds, Deadman worlds)
+* **Warning**: This removes the option to cast spells on NPCs altogether, so make sure you only enable this if you're sure you don't want to cast spells on NPCs
+* Can be enabled/disabled in the plugin configuration
+* Disabled by default

 ## Future Features

 This plugin is designed to be expandable with additional PK-related quality of life features.
 Feel free to open an issue if you have any ideas!